TheoWattman/mini-project-DTek/README.md

 The game is compiled and built onto the board using the MCB32 toolchain available at: https://github.com/is1200-example-projects/mcb32tools.

+1. Navigate to the folder of the game using bash.
+2. Type ". /opt/mcb32tools/environment" into bash to enter the cross compile environment.
+3. Type "make" into bash to compile the code.
+4. Install the code onto the device by typing "make install TTYDEV=/dev/ttySX", replace X with COM numbero for the chipkit UNO32.

 ## Controls
  * Switch 1 : Invert display